Graduate Management Admission Test: Scoring

-The total GMAT score ranges from 200 to 800 and measures performance on the quantitative and verbal sections together (performance on the AWA and IR sections do not count toward the total score, those sections are scored separately).
-Scores are given in increments of 10 (e.g. 540, 550, 560, 570, etc.).
+The total GMAT Exam (Focus Edition) score ranges from 205 to 805 and measures performance on all three sections together.
+Scores are given in increments of 10 (e.g. 545, 555, 565, 575, etc.).

-The score distribution conforms to a bell curve with a standard deviation of approximately 120 points, meaning that about 68% of examinees score between 430 and 670.
-More precisely, over the three-year period 2014–2017 the mean score was 556.04 with a standard deviation of 120.45 points.
+In 2023, for the GMAT Exam (Focus Edition), the score scale for the exam was adjusted to reflect changes in the test-taking population, which has become more diverse and global.
+Over the years, scores had shifted significantly, resulting in an uneven distribution.
+The updated score scale fixed that, allowing schools to better differentiate performance on the exam.

 The final score is not based solely on the last question the examinee answers (i.e. the level of difficulty of questions reached through the computer adaptive presentation of questions).
 The algorithm used to build a score is more complicated than that.
 The examinee can make a mistake and answer incorrectly and the computer will recognize that item as an anomaly.
 If the examinee misses the first question, the final score will not necessarily fall in the bottom half of the range.

-At the end of the exam, an unofficial preview of the GMAT score earned is shown to the test taker, who then has two minutes to decide whether to keep or cancel the score at the test center.
-A test taker can also cancel a score online within the 72 hours after the scheduled exam start time.
-A cancelled score can be reinstated for 4 years and 11 months after the date of the test for a fee of $50.
+At the end of the exam, an unofficial preview of the GMAT score earned is shown to the test taker.

+This score can be converted to a percentile using the GMAT Concordance table.

-Use by clubs for intellectuals
+Use by high-IQ societies

-Scores at or above the 99th percentile are accepted as qualifying evidence to join Intertel, and a score of at least 746 qualifies one for admission to the International Society for Philosophical Enquiry.
-According to an official study conducted by the GMAC, a score of at least 760 is required to reach the 99th percentile.
+Scores at or above the 99th percentile were accepted as qualifying evidence to join Intertel until 2024, but as of May 2025 Intertel no longer lists GMAT as a qualifying test for membership.
+According to an official study conducted by the GMAC, a score of at least 760 (715 for GMAT Focus Edition) is required to reach the 99th percentile.